This is a 1-credit course.

 Please note that you should take at least one full day off from work and/or other responsibilities to take the written exams.
 We do recommend taking additional time off before for final preparations.

-Special topics schedule: Morning: Essay paper, 3 hours; Afternoon: Short answer paper, 2 hours
+Special topics schedule: Morning: Essay paper, 3 hours; Afternoon: Multiple choice, 2 hours

 If you have any questions, please contact Nancy Toffolo (firstname.lastname@example.org).